 Ann Rogan currently directs international activities at Singularity University where she works with SU’s network of global ambassadors to spearhead new initiatives and grow global partnerships.
-Previously, she lived in India during which time she founded a supply chain company to do “last mile” distribution of consumer solar products.
+Previously, she lived in India during which time she worked on a variety of energy and healthcare initiatives.
+It was there that she founded a supply chain company to do “last mile” distribution of renewable energy products.
 That failed.
-Before that, she launched the go-to-market strategy of a healthcare franchise network; her work at Drishtee was recognized by the Indian Institute of Management, Ahmedabad as an innovation democratizing access to health care in rural India.
+Before that, she launched the go-to-market strategy of a novel healthcare franchise network for Drishtee, an Acumen Fund investee in India.

 She has been a guest author with The Institute for Environmental Entrepreneurship, Renewable Watch, and NextBillion.
 Ann is a graduate of McGill University where she studied international development and English Literature.
 As a GSP12 alum of SU, Ann’s team project focused on crowd sourcing data for water quality by using low-cost sensor technology.
 She started her career at age 11, winning a national design contest held by America West Airlines to crowd source a design that represented the theme of “Teamwork.”
 Her hand drawn artwork was featured on the side of a 757 airplane – a symbol for the airline as it emerged from bankruptcy.

 Ann is a founder and advisor of a 3D printing startup based in Mountain View that is aiming to shape the future of distributed manufacturing.
 She’s on the Board of the Frontier Innovations Foundation, and serves as a venture advisor at i-GATE — helping to bridge the gap between technology, entrepreneurship and regional economic development for the tri-valley of the bay area.